reactrewind/react-rewind/README.md

   <img src ="./images/greygreen_gg_full_350w.png" width="200"/>
 </span>

-# Rewind : A Time Travel Debugger for React useReducer
+# Rewind: A Time Travel Debugger for React *useReducer*

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/reactrewind/react-rewind/pulls) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)<br/>

-A time travel debugger for React's `useReducer` hook, designed to help engineers record and replay different states of their applications to fix bugs faster.
+A time travel debugger for React's `useReducer` hook, designed to help engineers fix bugs faster record and replay different states of their applications to fix bugs faster.
 Debug your app more easily by “rewinding” your session instead of having to reproduce the issue until you find the bug.

 - Press record and start interacting with your application